jo/sync-tank/migrations.md

 Be careful, though, not to rely on document versions when it comes to imlementing associations.
 If we associate, say, an address with a user through a `userId`-attribute on the address, this should not specify the version of the user document.
 Otherwise migrations could destroy existing associations.

 Apart from reflecting the schema version in the document identifier we have made sure from early on to keep `schema` and `version`-attributes in each document.
 This will pay off now as clients need to retrieve exactly the version of a piece of data that they can currently work with.
 Traditionally most data was retrieved from CouchDB via *views* but once again Mango selectors are a recent, very performant alternative.
 By way of an example consider a client working with data schema version two that wants to display a list of todos.
-The same todo may exist in multiple parallel versions in the database, but the client can retrieve exactly the version it knows how to handle using the following filter.
+The same todo may exist in multiple parallel versions in the database, but the client can retrieve exactly the version it knows how to handle using the following selector.

 ```json
 {